-UCLA's faculty has been highly successful in garnering support for multi-investigator and multi- and interdisciplinary research and training programs (e.g., from the National Science Foundation and the National Institutes of Health) that attract outstanding graduate students and visiting scholars and that also promote the engagement of undergraduates in creative discovery.
+UCLA's faculty has garnered support for multi-investigator and multi- and interdisciplinary research and training programs that attract outstanding graduate students and visiting scholars and that also promote the engagement of undergraduates in creative discovery.
 Many faculty members participate in several departments, and even schools, through split appointments.
 For example, just over a quarter of ladder and adjunct faculty in the College of Letters and Science have joint appointments.
-Many faculty are members of the 18 formal Organized Research Units.
+Many faculty also are members of the 18 formal Organized Research Units (ORUs).
 Major interdisciplinary initiatives create collaborations among faculty, undergraduates, and graduate students in the arts, biosciences, nanoscience, international studies, and the environment.
+With over \$1 billion dollars in external research grants in fiscal year 2017 and 5,500 research proposals funded, UCLA's researchers are supported by federal agencies such as the National Institutes of Health, the National Science Foundation, the National Aeronautics and Space Administration, the National Endowment for the Humanities, and the Defense Advanced Research Projects Agency, as well as many state and private organizations.

 More than 50% of UCLA undergraduates participate in research either by working for faculty on research projects or by enrolling in senior seminars and independent research courses.
 Two campus research offices at UCLA - the Undergraduate Research Center for Humanities, Arts, and Social Sciences and the Undergraduate Research Center for Sciences - assist in matching undergraduates with faculty to develop research projects that lead to career opportunities, graduate study, and publications.
 The research centers also provide resources for faculty interested in mentoring emerging scholars.
 Each spring, hundreds of students participate in Undergraduate Research Week, which is sponsored by these centers and showcases undergraduate student research and creative projects through poster sessions and presentations.
-As discussed in Component 5, student research activity, since it is such an intrinsic component of study at UCLA, has been found to be favorably associated with undergraduate time-to-degree.
+As discussed in Component 5, student research activity, such an intrinsic component of study at UCLA, has been found to be favorably associated with undergraduate time to degree.